kepstin/regainer/README.md

 You can mix and match different modes by specifying the `-a` and `-t` options.
 Using `-a` starts a new album, and using `-t` disables album processing for the following tracks.
-You can use `-t` if you want to add track ReplayGain tags to several files at the same time.
+You can use `-t` if you want to add only track ReplayGain tags to several files at the same time.

 ```